 Step #4: Select your application screen and click on the ‘Start’ option.

-Step #5: The scanner will start and it will capture all the objects from the web page.
+Step #5: The scanner will start, and it will capture all the objects from the web page.
 Once done, it will display the list of objects along with the properties.
 Scroll up or down in the list and select your required objects along with the parent.

-While selecting if the orange band is shown at the bottom, then you will have to select more properties from the right-hand section for that object to get the unit identity.
+While selecting if the orange band is shown at the bottom, you will have to select more properties from the right-hand section for that object to get the unit identity.

-When the object has a unique identity it will show a green band at the bottom.
+When the object has a unique identity, it will show a green band at the bottom.
 Just click on the ‘Save’ button once you have selected all the required objects.

 Step #6: You will get the module created inside your folder.